Core Protocol Concepts

 MACP separates all agent communication into two planes:

-This separation is the core invariant: binding coordination MUST occur inside explicit, bounded Coordination Sessions.
+The core invariant: binding coordination MUST occur inside explicit, bounded Coordination Sessions.

 Session lifecycle